-The next section which takes you to Longnor others a very steep and fast descent but be careful of the loose grit on the corners and oncoming cars!
-There is a significant climb which starts off gradual but quickly become steep which continues to the top.
-A pleasant ride to through the country lanes takes you to Longnor (Cafes (cash only) and corner shop).
-As I crossed the junction I saw signs for a time-trial cycling event and the few organisers emptying the boot of their car.
+The next section which takes you to Longnor offers a very steep and fast descent but be careful of the loose grit on the corners and oncoming cars!
+There is a significant climb which starts off gradual but quickly becomes steep which continues to the top.
+A pleasant ride through the country lanes takes you to Longnor (Cafes (cash only) and corner shop).
+As I crossed the junction I saw signs for a time-trial cycling event and a few organisers emptying the boot of their car.

 As I past-though Longnor my brain told me to turn left but the bike computer told me to keep going to the next left which I dutifully did!
 I wished I had ignored it, human programming error!
 I had intended to follow the road which I used on a West Peak (100km) Audax last year, instead, I had to contend with the muscle bursting gradient on the Hollinsclough road.
 However, this error did offer some amazing vista’s of the Peak District, which made the vertical wall of tarmac which I scaled pushing my bike seemed worthwhile.